gulfiliz/gulfiliz.github.io/_posts/2025-07-09-gogol-the-overcoat.md

 ## VIII.
 What the Ghost Means

-The supernatural ending of *The Overcoat* has been interpreted in two incompatible ways — and the incompatibility is, I think, deliberate.
+The supernatural ending of *The Overcoat* has been interpreted in two incompatible ways, and the incompatibility is, I think, deliberate.

 **The social reading:**
-The ghost is justice — or the demand for justice.
+The ghost is justice, or the demand for justice.
 Akaki in life was powerless, invisible, dismissed.
 In death he can do what he could not do alive: take back, demand, terrify the powerful.
 The supernatural gives him the power that the social order denied him.

-This reading produces a politically satisfying story — the oppressed, in death if not in life, achieves redress.
+This reading produces a politically satisfying story: the oppressed, in death if not in life, achieves redress.

 **The existential reading:**
 The ghost cannot stop.
-He takes the coat from the Person of Consequence — but this does not bring him peace.
+He takes the coat from the Person of Consequence, but this does not bring him peace.
 He is still seen, still wandering, still tearing coats.